 Love is in the … gondola

-I finally figured out just exactly what we need: a gondola ride through the love-infested city of Venice.
+I finally figured out just exactly what we needed: a gondola ride through the love-infused city of Venice.
 Seeing Venice from a gondola changes everything: It is not about the sights, but the experience.
-Venice is a city you just can’t go and see, snap a few pictures and call it a day.
-Venice brings much more to the table, something that breaks through barriers built up, to be dramatically broken down by the experience called Venice.

-Venice took me to school and taught me a very important lesson that it would do you two very well to learn early in your lives.
-Life is a series of masks that we wear as we play different roles.
+Venice took me to school and taught me a very important lesson: Life is a series of different roles, and we wear masks as we play them.
 Travel forces you to wear all those masks, so be prepared to pack each one of them.
-In the beginning of this trip, I had the mask of a husband and also packed the mask of a best friend.
-But Venice brought out the fact that I needed a mask of a travel partner, which is totally different than any other mask in the case.